Jacob's: Advertising

-From the mid-1970s, Jacob's ran a number of notable advertisements with recognisable hooks, jingles, and tag-lines.
-On Irish television, one popular phrase was "How To Get The Fig Into The Fig Rolls."
-In the late 1970s and early 1980s, Frank Kelly and Maureen Potter featured in a series of adverts; in one of these, a German professor (Kelly) visits South America where a disagreement ensues over the pronunciation of "Jacob's."
-Around 1975, another advert encouraged taking a break with Club Milk: as the jingle ran, Club Milk is "best after all."
-In the mid-1980s, an advert for Telax bars made use of a space science theme, while in the late 1980s and early '90s Jacob's aired a popular series of adverts with the tag-line "Take The Biscuit."
-In 1992, the Chocolate Collection was advertised with a jingle stating that "It's The Same Chocolate With A Different Biscuit Under It."
-Around the same time, Camelot biscuits were advertised with a Children of Lir themed cartoon.
-In the late 2000s, "Some kind Of Wonderful" became a common tag-line in Jacob's adverts.
+From the mid-1970s onward, Jacob's ran a number of television advertising campaigns, particularly in Ireland.
+One Irish campaign used the phrase "How To Get The Fig Into The Fig Rolls".

+In the late 1970s and early 1980s, Frank Kelly and Maureen Potter appeared in a series of adverts, including one in which a German professor, played by Kelly, disputes the pronunciation of "Jacob's" while in South America.

+A mid-1970s campaign for Club Milk used the slogan "best after all", and a mid-1980s campaign for Telax bars used a space-science theme.

+In the late 1980s and early 1990s, Jacob's used the slogan "Take The Biscuit".

+The Chocolate Collection was advertised in 1992 with the slogan "It's The Same Chocolate With A Different Biscuit Under It", and Camelot biscuits were advertised around the same time with a cartoon themed on the Children of Lir.

+In the late 2000s, "Some Kind of Wonderful" was used as a slogan.

+Jacob's Cream Crackers adverts on the backs of pre-decimal Isle of Man bus tickets.

+In the pre-decimal era (before 1971), Jacob's Cream Crackers were advertised on the backs of bus tickets on the Isle of Man.

+In 2026 back adverting to celebrate 175th anniversary.